Surprise: Everyone has some belly fat, even people who have flat abs.

-Many people are self-conscious about the fat they can see.
-But actually, it's the hidden fat -- the visceral fat -- that may be a bigger problem, even for thin people.
+It's that deeper fat -- called "visceral" fat -- that may be the bigger problem, even for thin people.

-But, the fat doesn't just sit there.
-It makes "lots of nasty substances," says Kristen Hairston, MD, assistant professor of endocrinology and metabolism at Wake Forest School of Medicine.
-And having too much of it is linked to a greater chance of developing high blood pressure, type 2 diabetes, heart disease, dementia, and certain cancers, including breast cancer and colon cancer.
+The fat doesn't just sit there.
+It's an active part of your body, making "lots of nasty substances," says Kristen Hairston, MD, assistant professor of endocrinology and metabolism at Wake Forest School of Medicine.

 The most precise way to determine how much visceral fat you have is to get a CT scan or MRI.
-But you don't need to go that far to get a sense of whether or not the fat inside you is putting your health at risk.
+But there's a much simpler, low-cost way to check.

-Get a measuring tape, wrap it around your waist, and check your girth.
+Get a measuring tape, wrap it around your waist at your belly button, and check your girth.
 Do it while you're standing up, and make sure the tape measure is level.

-For the minimal effect on your health, you want your waist size to be less than 35 inches if you're a woman and less than 40 inches if you're a man.
+For your health's sake, you want your waist size to be less than 35 inches if you're a woman and less than 40 inches if you're a man.

-Having a "pear shape" -- fatter hips and thighs -- is considered safer than an "apple shape," which describes a wider waistline.
+Having a "pear shape" -- bigger hips and thighs -- is considered safer than an "apple shape," which describes a wider waistline.

 “What we’re really pointing to with the apple versus pear,” Hairston says, "is that, if you have more abdominal fat, it’s probably an indicator that you have more visceral fat."